NishCode17/NishCode17/README.md

-- 👋 Hi, I’m Nishant
+- 👋 Yo, it's Nishant here
-- 👀 I’m interested in ... developing, reading & working on open source!
+- 👀 Interested in developing and training models
-- 🌱 I’m currently learning ... web-devlopment
+- 🌱 Currently learning Machine Learning & GenerativeAI
-- 💞️ I’m looking to collaborate on ... gsoc!
+- 💞️ Looking to collaborate on projects with real world applications and SaaS ofc
-- 📫 How to reach me ... codejourney77@gmail.com
+- 📫 You can reach me on codejourney77@gmail.com

 <!---
 NishCode17/NishCode17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.